Kelis Talks Money Stolen By The Neptunes & How Rihanna’s Assault Pics Helped Her Leave Nas

 Since Kelis’ statements, Williams and Hugo have yet to make a comment.

 A few years back, Kelis was in the audience of one of Williams’ sets.
 The “Happy” chart-topper made a nod from the stage at her which made it seem like there was mutual respect.
-Kelis kept it chill and ended up nodding back and everyone would have assumed everything was great.
+Kelis kept it chill and ended up nodding back which probably had everyone assume everything was great between the two.
 However, in reality, the singer felt the interaction was fake as they are no longer friends and believes he stole a lot of money from her.

 Another thing Kelis has had to face is physical abuse from her ex-husband Nas.
 The rapper has continued to deny these allegations since Kelis opened up about it in 2018.
 The “Get Along With You” entertainer left him while seven months pregnant with their son, Knight.